Executive Chairman & Governor

-Mark Chipman is the Executive Chairman of the Board of True North Sports + Entertainment and Winnipeg Jets Hockey Club.
-In addition, he serves as the Governor of the Winnipeg Jets on the NHL’s Board of Governors and is Chairman of the Winnipeg Jets True North Foundation.
+Mark Chipman is the Executive Chairman of the Board of True North Sports + Entertainment and the Winnipeg Jets Hockey Club.
+In addition, he serves as the Governor of the Winnipeg Jets on the NHL’s Board of Governors and is Chairman of the True North Youth Foundation.

-Together with business partner David Thomson, Chipman led the team that developed the MTS Centre, the MTS Iceplex and ultimately the acquisition and relocation of the NHL’s Atlanta Thrashers.
+Together with business partner David Thomson, Chipman led the team that developed Canada Life Centre, hockey for all centre and ultimately the acquisition and relocation of the NHL’s Atlanta Thrashers.
 The club was re-named the Winnipeg Jets by Chipman at the 2011 NHL entry draft.

 Chipman has been the recipient of a number of awards including the AHL’s James C. Hendy and Thomas Ebright awards as well as the Order of Manitoba and the University of North Dakota’s Sioux Award.